 Started in the United States in 1989 thanks to a call out from newspaper columnist Ann Landers, Valentines for Veterans was born.
 Canada adopted the practice in 1996.

 The premise is simple, make a few extra Valentines and send them to Veterans Affairs Canada.
 They will distribute them to vets all over Canada.
 Teachers and Librarians are huge helpers when it comes to encouraging kids and families to make Valentines for Vets.
-With schools not in-person and libraries are not open this year, I expect there will be far fewer Valentines made – so let’s do our part!

-Sending Valentines for Veterans
+Sending Valentines for Veterans in Canada

 If you would like to send a valentine thanking a Veteran, please send it by February 1 to: